geoadmin/mf-chsdi3/chsdi/static/doc/source/services/sdiservices.rst

 Profile
 -------

 This service allows to obtain elevation information for a polyline in CSV format.
+See `Height models <https://www.swisstopo.admin.ch/en/geodata/height/alti3d.html>`_ for more details about data used by this service.

 URL